seasonkky/yxapi/README.md

-# API开发文档
+# API Development document

-文档主要介绍YX API如何快速移植使用， 让开发者能够进一步开发和适配YX硬件平台。
+The document mainly describes how the YX API can be quickly ported and used, so that developers can further develop and adapt the YX hardware platform.

-## 如何在Android Studio中使用 API
+## How do I use apis in Android Studio
-(1)将yx.jar复制到【工程目录\app\libs\】下；
+(1)Copy yx.jar to [project directory \app\libs\];
 ![输入图片说明](binary/%E5%9B%BE%E7%89%871.png)
-(2)右键点击libs文件夹中的jar文件选择 add as Library...然后选择Model，这样也可以导入成功
+(2)Right click on the jar file in the libs folder and select add as Library...
+Then select Model to import successfully as well
 ![输入图片说明](binary/%E5%9B%BE%E7%89%872.png)
-(3)开始使用 API
+(3)Getting started with the API
-注意：所有的api调用前必须声明
+Note: All api calls must be declared before
 MyManager manager = MyManager.getInstance(this);
-首先要声明 MyManager 对象， 然后就可以开始使用 API.如下面例子：
+First you declare the MyManager object, and then you can start using the API.
+As the following example:
-//声明 MyManager 对象
+//Declare the MyManager object
 YxDeviceManager manager = YxDeviceManager.getInstance(this);
-//使用 API
+//USE API
 manager.getApiVersion()
 ![输入图片说明](binary/%E5%9B%BE%E7%89%873.png)

-## apk安装与卸载
+## apk installation and uninstallation

 /**
   * @method silentInstallApk(String apkPath,boolean start)
-  * @description 静默安装apk
+  * @description silentinstall apk
-  * @param value，apk在文件系统中的绝对路径,安装完成后是否自启动
+  * @param value，Absolute path of the apk in the file system.
+Whether the APK starts automatically after the installation is complete
   * @return void
 */
 public void silentInstallApk(String apkPath,boolean start)

 /**
   * @method silentInstallApk(IYxInstallListener aListener,String apkPath,boolean start)
-  * @description 静默安装apk
+  * @description silentinstall apk
-  * @param value，apk在文件系统中的绝对路径,安装完成后是否自启动,安装结果回调监听器
+  * @param value，Absolute path of the apk in the file system, whether to start the APK after installation, and call back the listener after installation
   * @return void
 */
 public void silentInstallApk(IYxInstallListener aListener,String apkPath,boolean start)